Skip to content

 Procure solar products through a competitive tender process.

-Overall project management and support the project implementation partner to successfully implement the project.
+Overall project management and support for the implementation partner to successfully implement the project.

 Partnership opportunities